charithe/prototool-docker/README.md

 Docker image with [prototool](https://github.com/uber/prototool), [gogoproto](https://github.com/gogo/protobuf) and
 `protoc-gen-grpc-java` pre-installed.

-The accompanying `prototool.sh` script mounts the current working directory as `/input` and runs the Docker image as the current user.
+The accompanying `prototool.sh` script mounts the current working directory as `/in` and runs the Docker image as the current user.
+This results in the generated artifacts having the correct permissions.

 Installation
 ------------

-Clone the repo and run `make` to build the Docker image
+Clone the repo and run `make` to build the Docker image.

+Optionally, add `prototool.sh` to your `PATH`.

 Usage
 -----